 The Unreached Are Worth Our Sacrifice

-Had we not made that decision as a couple, we may have been a bit more comfortable.
-But there would be hundreds who would not have been trained as disciple makers, movements that hadn’t been launched, and unreached people who would not have met Jesus and experienced His love transforming their lives had we taken that path.
+Had we not made that decision as a couple, we may have been a bit more comfortable at times.
+But there would be hundreds who would not have been trained as disciple-makers, movements that hadn’t been launched, and unreached people who would not have met Jesus and experienced His love transforming their lives had we taken that path.
 It was not an easy choice to make and there were sacrifices and challenges along the way.
-God chose me to bear fruit, and He chose women in disciple making movements to play a key role.
+God chose me to bear fruit, and He chose women in Disciple Making Movements to play a key role.
 I’m so glad I said, “Yes!” to His calling.

 The Church Must Lead The Way

-Women in disciple making movements need to be encouraged as disciplers and evangelists.
+Women in Disciple Making Movements need to be encouraged as disciplers and evangelists.
 They need to be trained.
 We ladies need to be welcomed to the “team.”
-Giving women simple training, encouragement and blessing to do Kingdom work can multiply disciples!
+Giving women simple training, encouragement, and blessing to do Kingdom work can greatly multiply disciples!

-In one place we taught about releasing women to do evangelism.
-One of the church planters went back and trained the women in his church to share their testimony with others.
+In one mountain village, we trained Indian church planters about releasing women to do evangelism.
+One of them went back and trained the women in his church to share their testimonies with others.
 They then shared with hundreds and many, many came to faith.
-They actually were much more active than the men he trained.
+After that, they were much more active than the men he trained.
 Women are often part of those we call faithful and fruitful.
 Remember, train those people more and focus on them!